 Rachel gordon loube

-As an adjunct professor, Rachel teaches a graduate level filmmaking course at the School of Visual Arts (SVA).
+As an adjunct professor, Rachel taught graduate level filmmaking course at the School of Visual Arts (SVA).
 In Spring 2024, she was awarded the SVA MFA Social Documentary Film Alumni Editing Fellowship to work on the post-production of her feature documentary film, "Descendants of Devenishuk", a story of loss, love, and homeland.

 Rachel has an MFA in Social Documentary Film from SVA.
 Her MFA thesis film, “Every Tuesday: A Portrait of the New Yorker Cartoonists”, premiered at the Tribeca Festival in 2012 and won a Student Academy Award® in 2013.